uofu-emb/rtos/labs/1.testing/README.md

 https://github.com/ThrowTheSwitch/Unity/blob/master/docs/UnityAssertionsCheatSheetSuitableforPrintingandPossiblyFraming.pdf

+#### Running the test

 #### Not everything needs a test.
 - Don't test external libraries.
 - Some things are trivial and don't need tests.
 If you aren't sure, write a test.
 - If something is not tested and breaks, write a test.

-https://docs.platformio.org/en/latest/advanced/unit-testing/index.html
+- Unit tests generally try to test your logic and computations, interaction with the system peripherals and OS can often be better tested with a simulation or running on the device. https://docs.platformio.org/en/latest/advanced/unit-testing/index.html

 #### Rinse & repeat
 1. Commit your changes.
 2. Continue refactoring and adding tests until you are satisfied with the test coverage.

+# Examples
+The directory `demo` contains a working project structure with no dependencies on Zephyr.

+The directory `reference` contains a working reference implementation of the lab.